Hegemonic masculinity: Social embodiment

 Social embodiment calls for a more rigid definition of what a hegemonically masculine man is and how the idea is actually carried out in real life.
 The pattern of embodiment involved in hegemony has been recognized in the earliest formulations of the concept but called for more theoretical attention.
-The importance of masculine embodiment for identity and behaviour emerges in many contexts.
-For example, in youth, skill in physical activity becomes a prime indicator of masculinity.
 This notion continues to manifest itself into many different health and sexual practices such as eating meat or having multiple sexual partners.
 Marios Kostas writes in Gender and Education that "hegemonic masculinity is also related to professional success in the labour market, which describes the social definition of tasks into as either 'men's work' or 'women’s work' and the definition of some kinds of work as more masculine than others".
 The emergence of transgender issues has made it particularly clear that embodiment be given more focus in reconceptualizations.
 The circuits of social embodiment may be very direct and simple or may be long and complex, passing through institutions, economic relations, cultural symbols, and so forth without ceasing to involve material bodies.

 Dynamics of masculinities

 New theory has recognized the layering and potential internal contradictions within all practices that construct masculinities.
 This is a departure from a unitary masculinity and focus on compromised formations between contradictory desires or emotions.
-Masculinities are configurations of practice that are constructed, unfold, and change through time.
-One area of focus may represent that of Western fathers given the gender division of labour in child care, the "long hours culture" of professions and management, and the preoccupation of rich fathers with managing their wealth.
 While these practices may adhere to conventional Western ideas of hegemonic masculinity, this may not necessarily translate into a satisfying life experience.
 As gender relations evolve and women's movements grow stronger, the dynamics of masculinities may see a complete abolition of power differentials and a more equitable relationship between men and women and between men and other men.
 This positive hegemony remains a key strategy for contemporary efforts at reforming gender relations.
 Groes-Green has argued that Connell's theory of masculinities risks excluding the possibility of more gender equitable or "philogynous" forms of masculinity such as those he has identified in Mozambique.
 He urges social researchers to begin developing theories and concepts that can improve an understanding of how more positive, alternative and less dominant masculinities may develop even if these are always embedded in local gender power relations.